ibexa/documentation-developer/docs/tutorials/generic_field_type/3_create_form_for_point2d.md

 ## Add a Form Mapper Interface

 The FormMapper adds the Field definitions into Symfony forms using the `add()` method.
-You will add it to be able to edit the fields later on.
+The `FieldValueFormMapperInterface` provides edit form for your Field Type in the administration interface.
 For more information about the FormMappers, see [Field Type form and template](../../api/field_type_form_and_template.md).

-First, add a `FieldValueFormMapperInterface` interface (`EzSystems\RepositoryForms\FieldType\FieldValueFormMapperInterface`) to Field Type definition in the `src/FieldType/Point2D/Type.php`.
+First, implement a `FieldValueFormMapperInterface` interface (`EzSystems\RepositoryForms\FieldType\FieldValueFormMapperInterface`) to Field Type definition in the `src/FieldType/Point2D/Type.php`.

-Next, add a `mapFieldValueForm()` with the following arguments (highlighted lines):
+Next, implement a `mapFieldValueForm()` method and invoke `FormInterface::add` method with the following arguments (highlighted lines):

 - Name of the property the Field value will map to: `value`
 - Type of the Field: `Point2DType::class`